magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/mqtt.md

 **Let's look at an example.**

 Run the command below to start the *mosquitto_sub* client, subscribing to the topic "sensor/SN-001/firmwareVersion" of the local broker.
-Start waiting for new messages from ThingsBoard server to broker.
+Start waiting for new messages from IoT Hub server to broker.

 ```bash
 mosquitto_sub -h 127.0.0.1 -p 1883 -t sensor/SN-001/firmwareVersion